Meet Aussie teen Molly Picklum: a Championship Tour rookie on a mission

 I was a bit sceptical but I just wanted to forget about it.
 Glenn said we should act like I hadn’t qualified and go be bummed like I hadn’t qualified, then go home and have Christmas with family and friends and try to forget about it.
 And then we obviously got the call, and I was on!

 Run us through your emotions in Hawaii.
-You needed to come third at Haleiwa, were sitting pretty then fell on a wave and ended up fourth.
+You needed to come third in your semi-final at Haleiwa, were sitting pretty then fell on a wave and ended up fourth.

 It makes me laugh to be honest.
 I didn’t know I needed third to qualify.
 Afterwards, Glenn admitted that he wasn’t sure whether to tell me or not, because all year long the plan had been for me to simply surf every heat as well as I could, not just focus on whatever I needed to qualify.
 I was trying to make the heat, not just get third.
 But, either way, I didn’t perform my best, so…